About J.M. Frey

 J.M. studied playwriting with Colin Taylor (Tarragon Theatre, Toronto) and Daniel David Moses (“Almighty Voice and His Wife”, “Talks With Bear”, etc.), literary theory and criticism with David Fancy (“Khalida”, and lauded scholar), short story writing with Robert Alexander (“January 28, 1986”, “Wild Rose Country”, etc.), and several other writing workshops and writers groups.
 She had the honor of attending “Author, Author!” at the age of eight, a conference that pairs youth writers with published mentors.

-She has presented three academic papers on fan behavior at international conferences (San Francisco, Cardiff, Toronto), was in the semi-finals of the American Accolades Screenwriting competition in 2004 and had a theatrical play in festival in 2001.
-A reprise performance of that play is forthcoming.
-2010 saw the debut of her children’s play “Alex and the Ironic Gentleman“, based on the hilarious MG adventure novel of the same name by Adrienne Kress.
+She has presented three academic papers on fan behavior at international conferences (San Francisco, Cardiff, Toronto), was in the semi-finals of the American Accolades Screenwriting competition in 2004 and had a theatrical play — a fix-it sequel to A Midsummer Night’s Dream — in festival in 2001.
+2010 saw the debut of her children’s play “Alex and the Ironic Gentleman“, based on the hilarious middle-grade adventure novel of the same name by Adrienne Kress.

 See more photos of the Steampunk TARDIS Gown.